Lymph node: Location

 Lymph nodes are present throughout the body, are more concentrated near and within the trunk, and are divided into groups.
 There are about 450 lymph nodes in the adult.
 Some lymph nodes can be felt when enlarged (and occasionally when not), such as the axillary lymph nodes under the arm, the cervical lymph nodes of the head and neck and the inguinal lymph nodes near the groin crease.
 Most lymph nodes lie within the trunk adjacent to other major structures in the body - such as the paraaortic lymph nodes and the tracheobronchial lymph nodes.
 The lymphatic drainage patterns are different from person to person and even asymmetrical on each side of the same body.

 There are no lymph nodes in the central nervous system, which is separated from the body by the blood–brain barrier.
 Lymph from the meningeal lymphatic vessels in the CNS drains to the deep cervical lymph nodes.
+However, the CNS does innervate lymph node by sympathetic nerves.
+These regulate lymphocyte proliferation and migration, antibody secretion, blood perfusion, and inflammatory cytokine production.

 Size

 Subdivisions

 A lymph node is divided into compartments called nodules (or lobules), each consisting of a region of cortex with combined follicle B cells, a paracortex of T cells, and a part of the nodule in the medulla.
 The substance of a lymph node is divided into the outer cortex and the inner medulla.
 The cortex of a lymph node is the outer portion of the node, underneath the capsule and the subcapsular sinus.
 It has an outer part and a deeper part known as the paracortex.
 The outer cortex consists of groups of mainly inactivated B cells called follicles.
-When activated, these may develop into what is called a germinal centre.
+When activated, these may develop into what is called a germinal center.
 The deeper paracortex mainly consists of the T cells.
 Here the T-cells mainly interact with dendritic cells, and the reticular network is dense.

 The medulla contains large blood vessels, sinuses and medullary cords that contain antibody-secreting plasma cells.
 There are fewer cells in the medulla.

 The medullary cords are cords of lymphatic tissue, and include plasma cells, macrophages, and B cells.